hzeller/folve/README.md

     usage: ./folve [options] <original-dir> <mount-point>
     Options: (in sequence of usefulness)
       -c <cfg-dir> : Convolver configuration directory.
                      You can supply this option multiple times: you'll get a drop-down select on the HTTP status page.
       -p <port>    : Port to run the HTTP status server on.
-        -r <refresh> : Seconds between refresh of status page.
+      -r <refresh> : Seconds between refresh of status page;
-	               Default is 10.
-Switch off with -1
+                     Default is 10 seconds; switch off with -1.
       -g           : Gapless convolving alphabetically adjacent files.
       -D           : Moderate volume Folve debug messages to syslog.
                      Can then also be toggled in the UI.
       -f           : Operate in foreground; useful for debugging.
       -o <mnt-opt> : other generic mount parameters passed to fuse.
       -d           : High volume fuse debug log.
 Implies -f.

 Now you can access the fileystem under that mount point, e.g.